north-aegean

 Guide to the North Aegean island in Greece

-The traditional villages, the green paths and the lunar landscapes inland, the vast beaches, the sightseeing in the fossil forests, the picturesque fishing villages and the variety of local flavors are some of the highlights of the holidays on this side of the Aegean.
+The traditional villages, the green paths and the lunar landscapes inland, the vast beaches, the sightseeing in the fossil forests, the picturesque fishing villages and the variety of local flavours are some of the highlights of the holidays on this side of the Aegean.

 The North Eastern Aegean Islands are far less visited than the popular Cyclades and Dodecanese archipelagos.